Increase in contactless payments limit may not be ready until April

 Banks have said limit will be raised from €30 to €50

-While banks agreed at a meeting with the Minister on Wednesday to increase individual transaction amounts, this still needs to be worked through with providers of point-of-contact devices used in shops as well as the retail sector, they said.
-The planned increase is expected to take effect in stages up until the start of next month, they added.
+While banks agreed at a meeting with the Minister on Wednesday to increase individual transaction amounts, they said this still needed to be worked through with providers of point-of-contact devices used in shops as well as the retail sector.

+The planned increase is expected to take effect in stages up until the start of next month.

-“Planning is underway and we expect it will be rolled out in the coming weeks,” a spokeswoman for Banking & Payments Federation Ireland (BPFI), declining to comment further.
+“Planning is under way, and we expect it will be rolled out in the coming weeks,” said a spokeswoman for Banking & Payments Federation Ireland (BPFI), declining to comment further.

-By the time the contactless payment increase takes effect, the Republic may already have 15,000 coronavirus cases, according to projections outlined by Taoiseach Leo Varadkar earlier this week.
+By the time the contactless payment increase takes effect the Republic may already have 15,000 coronavirus cases, according to projections outlined by Taoiseach Leo Varadkar this week.

 Meanwhile, the chief executives of the country’s five retail banks and BPFI officials are set to meet Central Bank governor Gabriel Makhlouf and other top regulatory officials at 3pm on Thursday to discuss how the industry is handling the economic shock caused by Covid-19.

-The banks agreed in the meeting with the Minister to offer up to three months payment breaks on home and business loans for borrows affected by coronavirus.
+The banks agreed in the meeting with the Minister to offer up to three-month payment breaks on home and business loans for borrows affected by coronavirus.

-The BPFI said that banks “want to ensure” that any Covid-19 application for a payment break and further reviews will not adversely impact the customer’s credit record, and the bank’s reporting of these facilities.
+The BPFI said that banks “want to ensure” that any Covid-19 application for a payment break and further reviews will not adversely impact a customer’s credit record and the bank’s reporting of these facilities.
 However, this will need a nod from regulators.

-Bad debt provisions eat into banks earnings and may ultimately lead to companies having to dip into their all-important capital reserves if they the post losses.
-This, in turn, may affect banks’ ability to lend.
+Bad-debt provisions eat into banks’ earnings and may ultimately lead to companies having to dip into their all-important capital reserves if they post losses.
+This in turn may affect banks’ ability to lend.